• Skip to primary navigation

 1. Bake them at 300 F - 150C for 1 hour

-Let them rest in the oven
+Let the meringues rest in the oven

 1. Once ready, turn off the oven but leave them in the oven to cool down